sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/web_interface.md

 ## Firmware Update
-Users can easily upgrade the firmware for the mosaic-X5 module through its webserver interface.
+Users can easily upgrade the firmware for the mosaic-X5 GNSS receiver through its webserver interface.
 This is useful for updating various features, such as the antenna calibration list.

 <article style="text-align: center;" markdown>
 ![QR code - video](./assets/img/qr_code/video-update_firmware.png){ .qr width="85px" }